 - Laser Fists

-- Screen: Clenched fist
+- Screen: Clenched fist holding a banana

 - Projectors in the ceiling and walls extend out and launch laser fists across the room.
 There is a gap between the horizontal-flying fists that can be jumped between, but the gap in the rain of vertical fists changes with each barrage.
 Luckily, the fists are fairly slow-moving, giving the player a little more time to find the gap in the attacks.